MathildeBlock/MathildeBlock.github.io/Project_intro.markdown

 During recent years the women of modern societies have tried to break up the traditional roles and view of the women, as being a housekeeping wife and mother only being present to take care of the household tasks and giving birth to children.
 Times have evolved, and especially young women strive more towards financial freedom and stability as well as closing the gender gap between men and women.
 Hence, women educate themselves into their mid-/late twenties, which is also where their fertility starts becoming worse, and decreases the monthly chance of conceiving.
 To conclude on the trends seen in birth rates, it would be necessary for politicians to come up with interventions that make the society fit to the fertility, to avoid the descending birth rate going out of control.

+# Data
+The data used in this project is from [Statistics Denmark](www.statistikbanken.dk).

 # Explainer notebook
 For some reason, when the notebook is hosted on nb-viewer some of the plots doesn't show.
 We have therefore included a link to the notebook on github, where all the plots are shown.